 Employer and industry links

-We have well established links with many high profile companies enabling live industry projects to be included throughout the course.
-Recent sponsored live project have included designing a range of printed and woven interior samples for Bute Fabrics, designing a range of printed swimwear for Pendulum and designing a range of jacquard woven fashion scarves for Alex Begg.
+We have well established links with many high-profile companies enabling live industry projects to be included throughout the course.
+Recent sponsored live projects have included designing a range of printed and woven interior samples for Bute Fabrics, designing, and making a woven textile to be exhibited in the Scottish Parliament and designing a range of jacquard woven fashion scarves for Alex Begg.

 Jobs and further study